crystal-lang/rfcs/0002-execution-contexts.md

 ## The default execution context

-Crystal would by default start a MT execution context where fibers are spawned by default.
-This context would be MT with work-stealing so that developers can take advantage of parallelism without having to think too much about it.
+Crystal would start a MT execution context with work-stealing where fibers are spawned by default.
+The goal of this context is to provide an environment that should fit most use cases to freely take advantage of multiple CPU cores, without developers having to think much about it, outside of protecting concurrent accesses to a resource or, preferably, using channels to communicate.

-It might be configured to run on one thread, hence disabling the parallelism of the default context if needed.
-Yet, it may still run in parallel to other contexts!
+It might be configured to run on one thread, hence disabling the parallelism of the default context when needed.
+Yet, it might still run in parallel with other contexts!

 ## The additional execution contexts

-Applications can create other execution contexts in addition to the default context.
+Applications could create other execution contexts in addition to the default one.
 These contexts can have different behaviors.
 For example a context may make sure some fibers will never run in parallel or will have dedicated resources to run in (never blocking certain fibers).
-Maybe even allow to tweak its thread priorities 🤔
+Maybe even allow to tweak its thread priorities for better allocations on CPU cores.

-Ideally anybody could implement an execution context that suits their application.
+Ideally, anybody could implement an execution context that suits their application.

 ## Examples